AirLabsTeam/react-memoized-context/README.md

 ## Codesandbox

-You can play with the example using codesanbox: https://codesandbox.io/s/boring-morning-j44i9p
+You can play with the example using codesandbox: https://codesandbox.io/s/boring-morning-j44i9p